-A simple recipe to make again and again, these pumpkin muffins are soft and moist with that tangy bite from the cranberries we love so much.
+A simple recipe with fall flavors to make repeatedly, these pumpkin muffins are soft and moist with that tangy bite from the cranberries we love so much.
 They are easy to make, freeze wonderfully, and you can adjust the spices to your palate.

-When pumpkin baking season starts, be sure that I'll have new recipes to share.
-It's one of my favorite flavors hands down with all those warm spices and unique flavor!
+When pumpkin season starts, be sure that I'll have new recipes to share.

-This blog got a lot of new and improved pumpkin recipes these past years, and fall muffin recipes got a boost lately with the addition of pumpkin banana muffins and this one.
+This blog has a lot of new and improved pumpkin recipes these past years, and fall muffin recipes got a boost lately with the addition of pumpkin banana muffins and this one.

-The pumpkin flavor is great by itself, and combined with cranberyy is amazing and festive, as we all know.
+The pumpkin flavor in these fall muffins is great by itself, and combined with tart cranberries, it is more amazing and festive, as we all know.

 - Dried cranberries.

 - Spices: I use a combination of cinnamon, ginger, nutmeg, and allspice.
-Sometimes I add the smallest pinch of cloves.
-Or use your favorite homemade or store-bought pumpkin spice mix.
+Sometimes, I add the smallest pinch of cloves.
+Or use your favorite homemade pumpkin pie spice or store-bought.
 As long as you like it, it's fine.

 - Orange: it goes very well with the rest of the flavors.